jmoore44tec/jmoore44tec/README.md

 - ⚡ Fun fact: I have many years of experience in music production and audio engineering as well!

 - Most of my personal work takes the form of games as I enjoy exploring ways to make coding more fun.

-- So far I am working on:
+  Currently I am working on:
 + Plant Care Reminder Application
 + C++ physics based gaming engine - Arcade Shooter
 + HTML5 Text-Based Adventure RPG